2018 Toyota Camry recalled because pistons are too big

 This is the second recall of the 2018 Camry.
 In February, Toyota issued a campaign notice covering nearly 12,000 V6 models for incorrectly connected fuel lines that could trigger a leak.

 Update, 10:49 a.m.
-ET: Engine information and statement added from Toyota spokesperson.
+ET: Added engine information and a statement from the Toyota spokesperson.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.